nvanlaerebeke/k3s-base/README.md

 - start: starts/installs the k3s cluster
 - stop: stops the k3s cluster
+- configure: install the charts listed in the `include.sh` file (available after start has been called)
 - uninstall: removes k3s entirely
 - base_config: installs the base configuration
 - seal: creates the sealed secret